Amazon event 2019: Echo Buds, Echo Frames, Alexa privacy updates, Amazon Smart Oven and everything announced

-We were on the ground in Seattle at Amazon HQ today at the company's annual deluge of hardware announcements, and wow, did we get some: A high-end Echo Studio, new Echo Show 8, an Echo Dot clock and an Amazon Smart Oven.
-And Echo Buds are real, along with Echo Frames smart glasses as part of a new Day 1 Editions program for experimental products.
+Amazon also dropped the price on its Eero line of mesh network components and introduced Sidewalk, which extends connectivity outside the house.

+All of the above might sound like a lot.
+But we were on the ground in Seattle and can tell you there was a lot more.
+Here are the highlights.

-Last year, the company announced a dozen new devices, from the third-gen Amazon Echo Dot to the AmazonBasics Microwave, the Amazon Echo Wall Clock and the Amazon Echo Auto.
-Since then, Amazon released a new smart display -- the Amazon Echo Show 5.
+At an event last year, the company announced a dozen new devices, from the third-gen Amazon Echo Dot to the AmazonBasics Microwave, the Amazon Echo Wall Clock and the Amazon Echo Auto.
+Since then, Amazon has released a new smart display -- the Amazon Echo Show 5.
 It's also come under fire for hiring people to occasionally listen in on Alexa conversations.
-The company also acquired the video doorbell company Ring, which has faced scrutiny for its work with police departments across the country, and mesh-network maker Eero.
+The company also acquired the video doorbell company Ring, which has faced scrutiny for its work with police departments across the country, and mesh network maker Eero.

 Wearables and Day 1 Editions

-Echo Buds are real, too, and include Bose noise reduction plus Echo Frames smart glasses as part of a new Day 1 Editions program for experimental Alexa implementations.
-Echo Loop is a Day 1 Edition smart ring.
+The Echo Buds wireless earbuds are real, and include Bose noise reduction.
+They join the Echo Frames smart glasses as part of a new Day 1 Editions program for experimental Alexa implementations.
+The Echo Loop is a Day 1 Edition smart ring.

 - Amazon announces Echo Frames smart glasses